securesauce/precaution-beta/README.md

 #### Go and Gosec

-1. Install go if you haven't: https://golang.org/doc/install
+1. Install Go if you haven't already: https://golang.org/doc/install
 2. Download the latest version of gosec from here: https://github.com/securego/gosec/releases
 3. Make sure your GOPATH variable is set to the proper path
 4. Add $GOPATH/bin into your PATH environmental variable.